Domain generalization in deep learning for contrast-enhanced imaging: Conclusions

 \section{Conclusions}

-This work was motivated by the need for new deep learning based solutions for segmenting the left ventricular anatomy in LGE-MRI in a robust manner across hospitals, scanner vendors, and imaging protocols.
-Data augmentation extended the image distribution in single-center settings and proved to be an effective technique to generate models with a prominent generalisation ability to new clinical centers.
-Instead, image harmonization did not improve the capability of single-center models when tested on unseen clinical sites.
-Furthermore, the exploitation of transfer learning based on fine-tuning of pre-trained models with as little as one additional subject from the new clinical site translated into a substantial improvement of the model's performance. \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \textbf{Funding} \\ This work received funding from the European Union's 2020 research and innovation programme under grant agreement No. 825903 (euCanSHare project), as well as from the Spanish Ministry of Science, Innovation and Universities under grant agreement RTI2018-099898-B-I00.
-Guala A. received funding from the Spanish Ministry of Science, Innovation and Universities (IJC2018-037349-I). \\ \\ \textbf{Abbreviations} \\ Late gadolinium-enhanced magnetic resonance imaging (LGE-MRI); Left ventricle (LV); Myocardial infarction (MI); Magnetic resonance imaging (MRI); General electric (GE). \\ \\ \textbf{Availability of data and materials} \\ EMIDEC and MSCMR dataset are publicly available.
+This work was motivated by the need for new deep learning based solutions that generalize well across domains, centers and scans, in non-contrast as well as in contrast-enhanced imaging.
+Data augmentation extended the image distribution in single-center settings and proved to be an effective technique to generate models with a prominent generalization ability to new clinical centers.
+In contrast, image harmonization did not improve the capability of single-center models when tested on unseen clinical sites.
+Furthermore, the exploitation of transfer learning based on fine-tuning of pre-trained models with as little as one additional subject from an unseen clinical site translated into a substantial improvement in the model's generalizability.
+This paper showed that single-domain neural networks enriched with suitable generalization procedures can reach and even surpass the performance of multi-center, multi-vendor models in contrast-enhanced imaging, hence eliminating the need for comprehensive multi-center datasets to train generalizable models. \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \textbf{Funding} \\ This work received funding from the European Union's 2020 research and innovation programme under grant agreement No. 825903 (euCanSHare project), as well as from the Spanish Ministry of Science, Innovation and Universities under grant agreement RTI2018-099898-B-I00.
+Guala A. received funding from the Spanish Ministry of Science, Innovation and Universities (IJC2018-037349-I). \\ \\ \textbf{Abbreviations} \\ Late gadolinium-enhanced magnetic resonance imaging (LGE-MRI); Left ventricle (LV); Magnetic resonance imaging (MRI). \\ \\ \textbf{Availability of data and materials} \\ EMIDEC and MSCMR dataset are publicly available.
 The VH and STPAU datasets are available from the corresponding author upon reasonable request. \\ \\ \textbf{Competing interests} \\ The authors declare that they have no competing interests. \\ \\ \textbf{Authors' contributions} \\ Design of the work: CSB, VMC, CMI, KL.
 Image collection: DVM, MLD, AG, JFRP.
 Interpretation of results: CSB, VMC, CMI, KL.
 Manuscript draft: CSB, KL.
 Mansuscript review: VMC, CMI, AG, KL.